 Ever since I received my invitation letter to the internship at EPFL, I was excited for many reasons.
 For one, I have been looking forward to visiting EPFL, one of the best research universities in Europe, for years.

 But apart from the academic and research reasons, it is also my first time visiting Switzerland and Europe.

-Gary Lee, Stanford University, intern in the Biorobototics Laboratory
+Gary Lee, Stanford University, intern at the Biorobototics Laboratory, EPFL

 I gained both academic knowledge and knowledge about the world around me.